 H.E.
 Dr. Andrij Melnyk was appointed Extraordinary and Plenipotentiary Ambassador of Ukraine to the Federal Republic of Germany in 2014.
 Before this appointment, he held several appointments at the Ministry of Foreign Affairs of Ukraine and also served as the Consul General of Ukraine in Hamburg from 2007 to 2010.

-Klaus Mangold is Member of the Board of Trustees, Hertie School of Governance; Chairman of the Supervisory Board, Rothschild GmbH; and Chairman of the Supervisory Board, TUI AG.
+Klaus Mangold is Member of the Board of Trustees, Hertie School; Chairman of the Supervisory Board, Rothschild GmbH; and Chairman of the Supervisory Board, TUI AG.
 From 2000 until 2010, he was Chairman of the Committee on Eastern European Economic Relations.

 Katja Gloger is an award-winning journalist and author at Stern, focusing on Russia, international politics and security policy.
 She was also a correspondent for Stern in Moscow and has interviewed Mikhail Gorbachev, Boris Yeltsin and Vladimir Putin.
 Her most recent publication, Fremde Freunde on German-Russian relations was published in 2017 by Berlin Verlag.
 (Photo: Hans Juergen Burkard)